 In January, SF Mayor London Breed proposed legislation to make admission free for SF residents visiting Golden Gate Park’s Japanese Tea Garden and the Conservatory of Flowers.
 The Board approved this legislation last month, and now both gardens are officially free to SF residents as of Earth Day on Friday, April 22.
 Admission to the SF Botanical Garden is already free for SF residents.
 Prices for non-residents are expected to increase a bit as a result, and all 3 gardens will become free to veterans regardless of residence.

-The committee will also vote on the “Gardens of Golden Gate Park” agreement, which unifies the three gardens under the SF Botanical Garden Society.
-By eliminating nonprofit redundancies, the estimated savings would be $400,000 a year.
-The gardens would keep their current names, but work on expanding into the future together.
+The Board also voted to approve the “Gardens of Golden Gate Park” agreement, which unifies the three gardens under the SF Botanical Garden Society.
+By eliminating nonprofit redundancies, the estimated savings are $400,000 a year.
+The gardens will keep their current names, but work on expanding into the future together.

 Featured image: Pung via Shutterstock